sharpsports/react-demo/README.md

 ### Installation `npm install`

-This will install all necessary node dependencies
+This will install all necessary node dependencies.
+You need to have node and npm installed on your machine.

 ### Variables